Adding 3D Objects

 Uploading Your Own 3D Models

-XR Creator Studio supports .GLB, .GLTF, and .OBJ file formats, allowing for flexible integration of custom 3D assets into your scene.
+XR Creator Studio supports .GLB and file formats, allowing for flexible integration of custom 3D assets into your scene.

 How to Upload Assets to the Resources Panel